richarda23/rspace-cli/README.md

 ## RSpace-CLI

 RSpace-CLI is a command-line application to interact with RSpace ELN in a more convenient and compact way than using the API directly.
+It supports scripting and programmatic access to RSpace for automation, bulk operations and routine functions and can be used independently or in conjunction with RSpace web application.

 It is designed a supplement to the web interface for tasks such as: